mdekermadec/ezdb/README.md

 $db->default_cache_ttl = 60;
 ```

-To check what is hapening between ezdb and your mysql server, you can also enable query log:
+To check what is happening between ezdb and your mysql server, you can also enable query log:
 ```php
 $db->enable_query_log = true;
 $db->query_log_path = '/var/log/ezdb';
 ```

-All SQL query will be print on screen and stored on disk.
+All SQL query will be printed on the screen and stored on disk.

 Class Loader
 -------